Apple offers free repairs for iPhone problem

-Apple is offering free repairs to owners of the "small percentage" of iPhone 7 devices that are displaying a No Service notice even when cell service is available, the company said in a post late Friday.
+Apple is offering free repairs to owners of the "small percentage" of iPhone 7 devices that may be displaying a No Service notice even when cell service is available, the company said in a post late Friday.

-The problem phones were manufactured between September 2016 and 2018 and sold in the US (including Puerto Rico and the Virgin Islands), Hong Kong, Japan, China and Macao, Apple said.
+The problem phones were manufactured between September 2016 and February 2018 and sold in the US, Hong Kong, Japan, China and Macao, Apple said.
 Three model numbers are eligible for the gratis fix.
-In the US, Hong Kong and Macao, the model number to look for on the back of your phone is A1660.
+In the US (including Puerto Rico and the Virgin Islands), Hong Kong and Macao, the model number to look for on the back of your phone is A1660.
 In Japan, A1779.
-In China it's A1660, A1780.
+In China, it's A1660 and A1780.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.